Vercel Deployment Guide

 Quick Summary

-Time: 5-10 minutes (7 steps)
+Time: ~10 minutes

-Prerequisites: Vercel account, Git repo
+Prerequisites: Vercel account + git repo

-Process: Env vars → Domains → Deploy
+Process: Env var → Domains allowlist → Deploy

 Works with: Next.js, React, Vue, Angular